zmgong/nam_with_attention/README.md

 ## Acknowledgements

 This repo, which was created by Levi Melnick, forks AmrMKayid/nam, which is maintained by Amr Kayid and Nicholas Frosst.
-Much of the code has been significantly rewritten to be included in InterpretML, but Kayid and Frosst's work provided an excellent starting point.
+The code extends and builds on top of their PyTorch implementation.

 ```bibtex
 @article{agarwal2021neural,